pirate-baby/neckbeard/README.md

 - max nesting depth
 - average nesting depth
 - average length per file
-- size of the code base
+- ✅ size of the code base
-- :white_checkmark: size of the total package including all dependencies
+- ✅ size of the total package including all dependencies

 ### Dependency Management
 - dependency pinning/locking
-- total number of required dependencies
+- ✅ total number of required dependencies
-- total number of dependencies in the entire dependency chain
+- ✅ total number of dependencies in the entire dependency chain

 ### Production-ready
 - code coverage and code quality